 “a landing must be had near the house for fisher men & vessels to bring coals, & c,”

 “I have proposed a small dock to contain pleasure boats for sailing and fishing; and … there ought to be a Keeper’s Lodge near this spot,”’ [Notes from the Professor, trans. the Type-Setter]

 Oofy here: Editorial: Strange fellow the Type-Setter.
 Looks as though he spent too long under a stone.
 Hair’s all falling out and his stomach hangs out over his trousers which are usually done up with string so his fly is never quite zipped.
 Funny meeting him.
-Can’t talk normally.
+Can’t talk normal.
+Sounds as though he had a plum in his mouth.
 Can’t talk at all in fact.
 Me, I can talk.
 I can talk about anything.
 Take Gigi, my horse.
 I can talk about her for hours.
 It’s French you know.
 Not the horse.
 The name.
 Anyway.
 Mustn’t hang about in the office all day chatting.
 Places to go.
 People to see.
 You know.
 Chaps.

 HOOTON in Cheshire – A Seat of Sir Thomas Stanley Bart., 1802